Cast324/discordraidbot/README.md

 3. Peruse the [Commands](https://github.com/SirArkimedes/discordrollcallbot#commands) section to apply any other customizations!

 ### Commands
-* `!scheduledMentionAdd {username(s)}` - Adds an @'d list of users to the roll call list.
+* `/createraid partysize:(partySize) datetime:(dateTime) raid:Leviathan ` - Adds an @'d list of users to the roll call list.
 (Will later mention them in the roll call message if they're in this list.)
-* `!scheduledMentionRemove {username(s)}` - Removes an @'d list of users to the roll call list.
-* `!showMentionsList` - Displays who gets mentioned on the roll call message.
-* `!setChannel` - Sets the channel at which to send the scheduled roll call to.
-* `!testRollCall` - Sends a non-scheduled roll call message.
-* `!ping` - Responds with a message to show that the bot is alive and well.

 # Thanks!
 * This project was made for those that play DnD (among other things...).
 * Thanks for checking it out!

 <p align="center">
-  Made with ❤️ by  <a href="https://github.com/SirArkimedes">SirArkimedes</a> and <a href="https://github.com/JonasESmith">JonasESmith</a>.
+  Made with ❤️ by  <a href="https://github.com/Cast324">Cast324</a> with help from <a href="https://github.com/SirArkimedes">SirArkimedes</a>.
 </p>